These wild market forecasts have a 50% chance of coming true in 2022, says hedge-fund investor - NewsBreak

 A Fed -favored inflation gauge, the PCE index, jumped to 5.7% in November from 5% last month, while consumer spending softened and durable-goods orders rose a stronger-than-forecast 2.5%.
 First-time weekly jobless claims were unchanged at 205,000.
 Still to come are new-home sales and the final University of Michigan consumer sentiment index.

 A monument marking the 1989 Tiananmen Square massacre was removed at a Hong Kong university.
-One photo showing workers taking down that statue is going viral :The chart
+One photo showing workers taking down that statue is going viral:

 The so-called Santa Claus Rally takes place on the last five trading days of December, and the first two of January.
 Fundstrat Global Advisors, who provide this hourly chart of the S&P 500 showing a range seen since mid-November, say the broader market needs to recover and show similar strength as that index.